Balsamic Chicken Marinade or Steak Marinade

 This marinade is so easy to make.
 The hard part is waiting for the meal.
 Here are the simple steps to follow to get your perfectly grilled chicken or steak off the grill.

 Combine all the ingredients in a large bowl.
-Mix to combine making sure the honey is dissolved.
+Mix to combine, ensuring the honey is fully dissolved.

 Marinate in the balsamic marinade for 30 minutes to 2 hours before grilling.

 Season with steak seasoning.
 Place onto a grill at 350.
-Cook until chicken juices run clear or steak is done to your wellness.
+Cook until the chicken juices run clear or the steak is cooked to your liking.

 Tips for Grilling Chicken and Steak